 - Club Drugs

-Evoke Wellness In Florida Provides Couples Therapy and Treatment
+Evoke Wellness at Miramar Provides Couples Therapy and Treatment

-Evoke Wellness will design a custom treatment plan for you and your partner.
+Evoke Wellness at Miramar will design a custom treatment plan for you and your partner.
 We support many couples in their recovery by addressing the needs of each then providing them individual therapy and couples therapy.
-As a result, couples in recovery at Evoke Wellness FL achieve long-term recovery together or separate.
+As a result, couples in recovery at Evoke Wellness at Miramar achieve long-term recovery together or separate.
 A couple’s goals must be focused on recovery, as this is the key for relationships that are overcoming addictions.